 If you already have a food truck loan in place, pull out the paperwork and dig in.
 Find out all of the important data, especially the interest rate, length of loan, and penalties for late loan payments.

-Understand Your Options
+Know Your Options

 How you proceed depends on whether your missed loan payment is a one time issue or a sign that you can’t afford your food truck loan.

-- One Time Issue.
+• One Time Issue.
 Loan deferment is a common solution for a single missed payment.
 The missed payment is pushed to the end of the loan term, and you’ll generally only have to pay the interest owed this month.
 Some lenders may waive late payment fees as well.
 In general, lenders are more forgiving when you’ve taken the initiative to communicate with them.

-- Can’t Afford Loan.
+• Can’t Afford Loan.
 If your food truck loan has become unaffordable, you’ll need to deal with this by first seeking a deferment.
 This will stop the immediate threat to your credit score.
 Then it’s time to look into long term solutions, such as refinancing or selling your business outright.

-Be Up Front With the Lender
+Communicate With the Lender

 Communication with your lender is vital and can be the difference between keeping your food truck and having it repossessed.
-If you aren’t able to make your loan payment, call your lender immediately.
+If you aren’t able to make your food truck loan payment, call your lender immediately.
 Their teams are prepared to work with you to understand your situation and try to find options that help.

 The bank will want to know about what is preventing you from making your loan payments.
 If you’ve had death in the family, a serious illness or if the truck has broken down and you can’t get back on the road, tell your lender.

 Some lenders will allow a time during which you can miss or make reduced payments until your situation is better.
 Some banks may even be willing to rearrange the loan terms to a payment that’s easier to manage.
 Keep in mind that lenders don’t want your food truck and will usually only repossess it when they have no other options.
+It’s costly and time-consuming for lenders to deal with defaults and repossessions.
+They would rather work out a plan that keeps you making payments, even if those payments are reduced or delayed.

 A Note About Turning In Your Truck